User Guide

 | vmax | Upper contrast limit of an image |

-| cmap | Colormap of an image |
+| cmap | Colormap for a grayscale image, ignored if RGB(A) |

 (b) ``LineGraphic``, ``LineCollection``, ``LineStack``